Our Philosophy – from the Directors

 To our trainees, each of our team gives a piece of themselves.
 We believe their training experience should not only encompass flight skills but should instil overall personal growth and attitude that hones and develops professional aviators.
 In short, we create a lifelong learning “experience”.
 We aim to teach life goals and attitudes, not just flying skills.
 We are a training academy that helps deliver the dream, not just the licence.

-Trainees who train with us live locally for extended periods of time which provides a range of benefits to the local economy – accommodation, daily living and schooling for children, cars, holidays, family visiting etc. We go to great lengths to ensure their stay here on the Sunshine Coast is a pleasantly memorable one.
+Trainees who train with us live locally for extended periods of time which provides a range of benefits to the local economy – accommodation, daily living and schooling for children, cars, holidays, family visiting etc. We go to great lengths to ensure their stay is a pleasantly memorable one.
 Our students also enrich our community with diversity of language, food, music, and culture.
 This exchange of nationalities and shared ways of life helps create a global village.

 Adapting to our environment

 We strive to co-exist harmoniously with a growing residential population through the strict adherence to all federal, state, and local laws and aviation regulations.
 Our flight operations are conducted with the community in mind, with noise minimisation strategies implemented through our own Fly Neighbourly initiatives.
-To that end, we have over 29 training areas within State forests to minimise residential noise and we utilise airports from as far South as the Gold Coast, West to Toowoomba and Kingaroy, and North to Bundaberg, and many in between.
+To that end, we have many training areas within State forests to minimise residential noise and we utilise a variety of airports far and wide.

 Our Tradition – The Becker Helicopters Story